 It’s important to write down a list of questions that you want to ask your potential therapist.
 When you call, make sure you ask what they charge, what they specialize with, and what times they have available.

 Aside from those questions, you’ll want to know what licenses they have, what kind of type of therapy they do, and you’ll want to get a feel of how they approach counseling in general.
-You don’t want to start therapy with a counselor that doesn’t connect with you, so make sure you take the time to do this.
+One of the signs of a good therapist vs. a bad therapist is when they take the time to connect with you, so make sure you do this.

 You’ll also want to ask how long they’ve been in practice for.
 Generally, the longer a practice has been around, the better quality of the sessions you get.
-However, as long as you connect with the counselor over the phone.
+However, you’ll know the characteristics of a good therapist when you can connect with them over the phone.

-The qualities of a good therapist really depends on what you’re looking for from a therapist.
-And, the only way to find out is by asking questions.
+The qualities of a good therapist really depends on what you’re looking for.
+The best way to find that information is by calling and asking questions.
 We’ve made things easy for you – feel free to save/bookmark or print this questionnaire out for your convenience.

 There’s nothing more valuable than your mental and emotional health.
 So while yes, it’s frustrating and time consuming to try and find a therapist that’s a good fit, you shouldn’t give up because of bad experiences.